jamboxgames/jambox-docs/docs/sdkdocs/initialization.md

     }
 ```

-Once Arena SDK is initialized, You can open the prebuilt multiplayer UI for various SDK features.
+Once the Arena SDK is initialized, You can open the prebuilt multiplayer UI for various SDK features.
 You should typically provide a button on your main UI screen to initialize the Arena SDK multiplayer UI.

 ```cpp
     public void OpenArenaUI(Dictionary<string, long> currencyMap = null)